Gateway Veterinary Program

 Tuition “Free” Guarantee

-The Gateway Grant is exclusively available to students who enrolled in the January 2024 and subsequent cohorts of the Gateway Program.
-Eligible Gateway students will be awarded a one-time grant of $7,000 USD to be applied toward their Gateway tuition fees.
+The Gateway Grant is exclusively available to students who enrolled in the 2024 and 2025 terms and subsequent cohorts of the Gateway Program.
+Eligible Gateway students will be awarded a one-time grant of $2,500 USD to be applied toward their Gateway tuition fees.
 While students will benefit from this grant, they will continue to pay the administrative cost of $2,500 USD associated with the course.

 Key Facts